-A remarkable family called The Mayhews were pioneers in missionary work in Martha’s Vineyard, Nantucket and the Elizabeth Islands off Cape Cod.
+A remarkable family called The Mayhews were pioneers in missionary work in Martha’s Vineyard, Nantucket, and the Elizabeth Islands off Cape Cod.
 Thomas Mayhew bought the islands in 1641 with an Indian population of around 5,000.
-His son, Thomas Jr., began a mission & by 1651 200 Indians had come to faith.
-After the death of Thomas Sr. & Jr., John, youngest son of the Thomas Jr., along with his son Experience Mayhew continued the mission.
+His son, Thomas Jr., began a mission and by 1651 200 Indians had come to faith.
+After the death of Thomas Sr. and Jr., John, youngest son of Thomas Jr., along with his son Experience Mayhew continued the mission.
 Experience had the advantage of fluency in the Indian language with the ability to write it.
 Zechariah, his son, carried on a tradition that lasted all the way to 1806 and produced many Indian clergy and a Harvard graduate.
 The ministry of the Mayhews spanned almost 2 centuries.

 Work among the Iroquois of New York was initiated by Governor Lord Bellomont, and a converted Mohawk chief, Joseph Brant, who helped establish a Mohawk church.
 Queen Anne of England even presented silver communion implements to 4 Mohawk Christians in London in 1704 for use in one of their chapels.

-BTW – Pocahontas was her nickname – which translates roughly to “Little Hellion.”
+BTW: Pocahontas was her nickname – which translates roughly to “Little Hellion.”
 Her real name was Matoaka, but she was so precocious as a child her nickname became her favored label.

-Whitaker established a college at Henrico for the education of Indians and there were appeals for funding for Indian missions back in England by King James I and his archbishops, so that 1 of 6 professorships at the College of William and Mary was set apart for teaching Indians.
+Whitaker established a college at Henrico for the education of Indians and there were appeals for funding for Indian missions back in England by King James I and his archbishops so that 1 of 6 professorships at the College of William and Mary was set apart for teaching Indians.

-Methodists had the example of John & Charles Wesley when they were Anglican priests and missionaries for the Society of the Proclamation of the Gospel in Georgia from 1735.
+Methodists had the example of John and Charles Wesley when they were Anglican priests and missionaries for the Society of the Proclamation of the Gospel in Georgia from 1735.
 Though John’s primary assignment was a chaplain for the English settlers, he tried to reach out to the Choctaw and Chickasaw.
 He had little response from the Native Americans.
 No wonder, since he’d later say he was most likely unconverted at that point.

 After his break with the Church of England, Wesley’s chief lieutenant in the New World was Thomas Coke who became a driving force for Methodist missionary work, attempting a mission in Nova Scotia in 1786 before being re-directed to the West Indies by a storm.
-Methodist missions came into their own in the 19th C after Coke’s death & took the form of frontier preachers & ‘circuit riders’ under the direction of Francis Asbury, who travelled some 300,000 miles on horseback in the cause of the Gospel and whose vision included both Indians and black slaves for Methodist outreach.
-By the time of Asbury’s death in 1816 Methodist membership had risen from 13 to 200,000 over a 30-yr period.
+Methodist missions came into their own in the 19th C after Coke’s death and took the form of frontier preachers and ‘circuit riders’ under the direction of Francis Asbury, who traveled some 300,000 miles on horseback in the cause of the Gospel and whose vision included both Indians and black slaves for Methodist outreach.
+By the time of Asbury’s death in 1816 Methodist membership had risen from just 13 to 200,000 over a 30-yr period.